bbc/psammead/packages/components/psammead-section-label/README.md

 The `@bbc/psammead-section-label` package exports one component - a Section Label.

-It uses `@bbc/psammead-styles` for colours and font family and `@bbc/gel-foundations` for spacing and for GEL Typography implemented in Styled Components.
+For colours and font family it uses `@bbc/psammead-styles` and `@bbc/gel-foundations` for spacing and GEL Typography implemented in Styled Components.

 The only provided child should be a *string*, which will be wrapped in an `<h2>` element by the component – (see [the Accessibility notes](#accessibility-notes)).